-- if the specified children's event giving rise to the claim is caused directly or indirectly by an intentional self-inflicted injury or attempted suicide (whether sane or insane); - if the specified children's event giving rise to the claim is directly or indirectly caused by a congenital condition; or - for cancer and stroke, if the specified children's event giving rise to the claim occurs within 3 months of the commencement date or last reinstatement of the Policy. - 21.5 The following conditions apply to the Children's Renefit: - The benefit amount on your other Westpac Protection Plans Policy must be greater than: - \$50,000 for Term Life, Term Life as Superannuation, Standalone Living Insurance and Standalone Total and Permanent Disablement Policies; or - \$1,000 per month for Income Protection, Income Protection Plus and Business Overheads Policies - You must be the natural parent or legal quardian of the Insured Child. - We will only pay this benefit once for each Insured Child, and a child may only be named under one Policy. - 21.6 The Children's Benefit will end on the earliest of the: - · date the Children's Benefit is paid; - review date on or following the Insured Child's 16th birthday: - · date the Policy to which the Children's Benefit is linked ends for any reason; and - date we receive your written request to cancel the Policy.
+- if the specified children's event giving rise to the claim is directly or indirectly caused by a congenital condition; or - for cancer and stroke, if the specified children's event giving rise to the claim occurs within 3 months of the commencement date or last reinstatement of the Policy. - 21.5 The following conditions apply to the Children's Renefit: - The benefit amount on your other Westpac Protection Plans Policy must be greater than: - \$50,000 for Term Life.
+Term Life as Superannuation, Standalone Living Insurance and Standalone Total and Permanent Disablement Policies: or - \$1,000 per month for Income Protection, Income Protection Plus and Business Overheads Policies. - You must be the natural parent or legal guardian of the Insured Child. - We will only pay this benefit once for each Insured Child, and a child may only be named under one Policy. - 21.6 The Children's Benefit will end on the earliest of the: - date the Children's Benefit is paid: - review date on or following the Insured Child's 16th birthday; - date the Policy to which the Children's Benefit is linked ends for any reason; and - · date we receive your written request to cancel the Policy.